David-Barnes-Data-Imaginations/Persona-Forge-Psychology/README.md

 _Eric Schmidt_ July 2025

 ---
-1. ~Finish Simulated-therapy script~
-2. ~Replace E2b with Docker containerization~ (pushed to repo now, boots much faster)
-3. ~Add example risk-register / considerations for production environments~
-4. ~Remove Kinoite Operating system and replace with Ubuntu (Kinoite ironically reduces security by requiring agent has root access in docker)~
-    - Re-Build 3rd PC when parts arrive.
-5. ~Add in Multi-Agent Orchestra scaffold~
-6. ~Waste 5 days setting 5 different inference servers only to return to Ollama~

 - ### TODO Note: After spending nearly 5 days trying to get gpt-oss to run across unified memory on Ollama, building servers for Triton, vLLM, Llama.cpp, and even a Custom Hugging Face API docker, Ollama is finally fixed on ubuntu.

-  - Having wasted 5 days messing around with inference servers, i've reinstated the old code and will leave the security until the end.

-# New _Updated_ TODO and Ticklist
+# New _Updated_ (GPT-Powered) TODO and Ticklist
 Since i've found myself stuck in one of the inevitable _quagmire's_ this type of project brings, having my code actually go backwards in the last week, I've a new plan written in tandem with GPT:
 🛠️ Immediate Goals (Next 1–2 Weeks)